 Fact 7: Social value is extremely powerful

 Let’s face it; women don’t really want to be with the guy who sits around his apartment playing Xbox all day.
 Women want to be with men who are the life of the party wherever they go.
 They want to be with men who always seem to have a flock of both men and women crowding around them, trying to be a part of his exciting life.
 This is a social value.

 So how do you go about creating this “social value” and pre-selection?
 Well, you can start off small.
-Instead of focusing on going out alone and trying to pick up attractive women, instead start off by going out with the aim of meeting new and interesting people.
-Cultivate friendships with people who add value to your life and add value to your social presence.
-Make an effort and soon enough you’ll be the guy that everyone at the party knows and gets to skip the line at any club.
-You’ll be the guy with “social value.”
+Instead of focusing on going out alone and trying to get the interest of an attractive woman , instead, start off by going out with the aim of meeting new and interesting people.

 Fact 8: Leadership skills are attractive also in your social life

 Imagine yourself living in the days of our cavemen ancestors, when we used to hunt woolly mammoths for dinner and fight off sabre tooth tigers every other Sunday.
-In such an environment a cavewoman’s best chance at survival and raising a healthy bunch of cavebabies would have been to get with the caveman that led the group.
+In such an environment a cavewoman’s best chance at survival and raising a healthy bunch of cave babies would have been to get with the caveman that led the group.